TheMightyAmondee/Shoplifter/README.md

 - Turkish, thanks to zenura!
 - Russian, thanks to Bellden!

+Generic Mod Config Menu config menu translations currently avaliable in:
+- Chinese, thanks to XinJiDA!

-Generic Mod Config Menu translations done using DeepL and Google Translate.
+Other Generic Mod Config Menu translations done using DeepL and Google Translate.
 Improved translations are welcome.

 New translations always welcome!
 The best place to reach me is on the Shoplifter [mod page](https://www.nexusmods.com/stardewvalley/mods/8569).
 Translations are released separately to the main files until a sufficient number of translations are received for a full release.
 1.1.4 was the last translation release including all currently available languages and some basic translation for the new GMCM menu.